-6. EXEMPTION REGULATIONS
+7. EXEMPTION REGULATIONS

-- 6.1 The guidelines for granting exemption and credit exemption are: From UWI Certificates (CPA, CSS, CBA) A student who, prior to taking the Certificate, has: - (a) Normal-level matriculation will receive exemption with credit for all degree courses. - (b) Lower-level matriculation will receive exemption with credit for 5 courses or 15 credits - (c) No matriculation will receive exemption with credit for 4 courses or 12 credits

-A student may receive exemption without credit for any other degree course passed.
+7.1 From UWI Certificates (CPA, CSS, CBA)

+A student who, prior to taking the Certificate, has:

+- (a) Normal-level matriculation will be eligible for credit exemption for all degree courses. - (b) Lower-level matriculation will be eligible for credit exemption for 5 courses or 15 credits\ - (c) No matriculation will receive credit exemption for 4 courses or 12 credits\ - (d) Students may receive exemption without credit for any other degree course passed.

-6.2 From CAPE without Credit
+7.2 From CAPE

-A student who has obtained Grades I-IV in the following CAPE Examinations may receive exemption without credit for the corresponding UWI Level courses as follows:
+A student who has obtained Grades I-IV in the following CAPE Examinations will be eligible for exemption without credit for the corresponding UWI courses as follows:

-CAPE Subjects and corresponding UWI Level I Courses
+CAPE Subjects UWI Equivalent Level I Courses

-Accounting [Unit 1] exemption from ACCT1005 Accounting [Unit 2] exemption from ACCT1003 Economics [Units 1& 2] exemption from ECON1000&/or ECON1012 Statistical Analysis exemption from SOCI1005 & ECON1005 Applied Mathematics [Unit1] exemption from SOCI1005/ECON1005 Sociology [Unit 1] exemption from SOCI1002
+Accounting [Unit 1] ACCT1005

+Accounting [Unit 2] ACCT1003

+Applied Mathematics [Unit 1] SOCI1005 or ECON1005

+Economics [Units 1 & 2] ECON1000 &/or ECON1012

-Pure Mathematics [Units 1 & 2] exemption from ECON1003
+Pure Mathematics [Units 1 & 2] ECON1003

+Sociology [Unit 1] SOCI1002

+Statistical Analysis SOCI1005 & ECON1005
-NB.
-Students granted exemption without credit due to CAPE should register for a Level I replacement course(s) of their choosing.

-Applications for exemption must be made using the Automated Student Request System (ASRS) accessed via the online portal Student Administrative System (SAS).
-Once you have made your application, please alert the Faculty Office by sending an email to fsssosci@uwimona.edu.jm.
+- 7.3 Students granted exemption without credit due to CAPE should register for a Level I replacement course of their choosing to earn the missing credit. - 7.4 Applications for exemption must be made using the Automated Student Request System (ASRS) accessed via the online portal Student Administrative System (SAS).

-6.3 From Other Universities2
+7.5 From Other Universities

-- (a) A student transferring from another university to read for a UWI degree will have to do a minimum of two years of full-time study or 60 credits to satisfy the residency requirement. - (b) For courses not on our approved listing students will be advised to submit course outlines to the Faculty Office to determine equivalency.
-Any course approved will earn students exemption withcredit from UWI equivalent courses up to the limit indicated by (a) above. - (c) Exemption without credit may be granted for course(s) in excess of limit indicated at the discretion of the Dean. - 6.4 From Three Year Associate Degree Programmes at Accredited Tertiary Learning Institutions (TLI) Credit exemption will be granted for all courses that have been deemed to be equivalent to UWI courses if a minimum B grade has been achieved and only if the degree programme was completed.
+- (a) A student transferring from another university will have to pursue a minimum of two years of full-time study or 60 credits to satisfy the residency requirement. - (b) For courses not on our approved listing, students must submit course outlines to the Faculty Office for equivalency to be established.
+Approved courses will earn students exemption with credit from UWI equivalent courses up to the limit indicated in (a). - (c) Exemption without credit may be granted for course(s) in excess of limit indicated at the discretion of the Dean.

+7.6 From Associate Degree Programmes at Accredited Tertiary Learning Institutions (TLI)

+Credit exemption will be granted for all courses that have been deemed to be equivalent to UWI courses if a minimum B grade has been achieved and only if the degree programme was completed.